Case Study

 Usability Testing

-I conducted moderated tests with 6 participants to validate mid-fi prototypes and identify friction points.
+I conducted moderated usability tests with 6 participants to validate mid-fi prototypes and identify friction points.

 6